Marine Corps Aviation Supply Specialist – MOS 6672

 Like all branches of the U.S. military, the Marines rely heavily on aircraft.
 So it's important that all Marine aircraft, big and small, are as safe and as up-to-date as possible.

-This is an entry-level, primary military occupational specialty (MOS), and is categorized as PMOS 6672.
+It is an entry-level, primary military occupational specialty (MOS), categorized as PMOS 6672.
 It's open to Marines ranking from private to master gunnery sergeant.

-These Marines are expected to have an understanding of acquisition procedures, provisioning and requirements determination, material handling procedures, and fiscal accounting and purchasing procedures in accordance with Federal acquisition regulations.
+These Marines are expected to have an understanding of acquisition procedures, provisioning and requirements determination, material handling procedures, and financial accounting and purchasing procedures in accordance with Federal acquisition regulations.

 To be eligible for this job, you'll need a score of 100 or higher on the general technical (GT) segment of the Armed Services Vocational Aptitude Battery (ASVAB) tests.
 You should have a basic understanding of PC operations and applications, and either hold a state driver's license or meet the requirements to obtain one.

 Like all Marines, you'll attend Marine Corps Basic Training (the infamous boot camp) at Parris Island in South Carolina, or the Marine Corps Recruit Depot in San Diego, California.
 If you're assigned to PMOS 6672, you'll then spend 50 days in technical training at the Naval Air Station in Meridian, Mississippi.

 Before the end of your technical training, you'll complete the Marine Aviation Supply Course.